TGWaffles/GLaDIs/README.md

 <!-- ABOUT THE PROJECT -->

 ## About The Project

-A project built to handle Discord interactions on AWS lambda, for Go.
-This project is built to be used with the [Discord Slash Commands](https://discord.com/developers/docs/interactions/slash-commands) feature, and is built to be used with the [Discord API](https://discord.com/developers/docs/intro) in general.
+Discord interactions support on AWS lambda, for Golang.

 ### Built With